gianfrancodemarco/site/content/posts/dumb-db-2.md

         del self.hash_indexes[table_name]
 ```

-> *Note*: Optimizations are possible - e.g. building the index in background and only start using it after it's ready.
+> *Note*: Optimizations are possible - e.g. building the index in the background and only using it once it's ready.

 ## Update the index

 A drawback of indexing is the need to keep the index up to date when data changes.
-In our case, we need to update the index when a row is inserted, updated or deleted.
+In our case, we need to update the index when a row is inserted, updated, or deleted.
 We can leverage most of the logic already implemented in the `AppendOnlyDBMS`, and only need to implement the logic to update the index.

 ```python